apache/maven-site/content/markdown/what-is-maven.md

 part of the normal build cycle using Maven.
 Current unit testing best practices were used as guidelines:

--   Keeping your test source code in a separate, but parallel source tree
+-   Keeping test source code in a separate, but parallel source tree
 -   Using test case naming conventions to locate and execute tests
--   Have test cases setup their environment and don't rely on customizing the build for test preparation.
+-   Having test cases setup their environment instead of relying on customizing the build for test preparation

 Maven also aims to assist in project workflow such as release and issue management.

-Maven also suggests some guidelines on how to layout your project's directory structure so that once you learn the layout you can easily navigate any other project that uses Maven and the same defaults.
+Maven also suggests some guidelines on how to layout your project's directory structure.
+Once you learn the layout you can easily navigate any other project that uses Maven and the same defaults.

 ### Allowing transparent migration to new features